Romanian Constitutional Bar: Capacity to contract

 The point of view of the Romanian Ministry of Justice is that UNBR Bota and INPPA Bota are not juridical entities: "The two entities do not have the capacity of use within the meaning of art.
 205 para.
 (1) Civil Code, i.e. they cannot acquire rights and they cannot have obligations.
 They are not subjects of law."
 This view has been communicated to the courts for implementation.
 This has to do with their lack of juridical personhood, not with the mental state of their leaders: these two structures formally do not exist, so they cannot stand trial because they not exist.
 Speaking of civil law, organizations that do not exist cannot stand trial.
 Verbatim quote: "Correspondingly, the article 56 paragraph (2) of the Code for Civil Procedure expressly states that the two entities that are not established under the law cannot stand trial."

+A paper in law science from 2010 concluded that UNBR Bota never existed.
+The reason is that only the lawgiver is entitled to establish a UNBR, while a court is not.
 According to lawyer Gheorghe Florea, the president of the real UNBR, the National Union of Romanian Bars, led by Constantin Bălăcescu, is "an entity without legal personality".
 Florea's point of view is enacted by the courts.
 Indeed, no such entity appears in the National Register of NGOs (data from 2 March 2020).
 Also confirmed for data from 26 May 2021 and for associations registered until 1 March 2016.
 According to the Romanian Ministry of Finance, UNBR-Bota did not register any declarations as economic agent after 22 April 2019 (data from 5 July 2024).
 The date of the last processing is 25 March 2021.